Jizen0x01/XeroXprt/README.md

 ![XeroXprt Logo](screenshots/screenshot.png)

-XeroXprt is a utility tool designed to assist users with fixing common errors encountered while opening Xero, a game.
-It provides options to resolve client/launcher errors and optimize network settings for an enhanced gaming experience.
+XeroXprt is a utility tool designed to assist users with fixing common errors encountered while opening Xero.
+It provides options to resolve client/launcher errors and optimize network settings to solve network related problems and enhancing experience.

 ## Features